 - Tapestry needle

 Stockinette Stitch: 24 sts and 34 rows = 4″ (10cm) using U.S. 6 (4mm) needles

 Take time to make a gauge swatch to check your tension.
 Wash and block your swatch before measuring.
 Use larger or smaller needles if necessary to obtain the correct gauge.

 alt = Alternate(ing)

 m1 = make 1 increase (click to learn to make it)

 st(s) = Stitch(es)

-With Double Pointed needles U.S. 6 (4mm) and yarn A, long-tail cast on 48 sts on 1 needle, then transfer the sts to rest of the needle evenly to make a round (view pictures below).
-Insert a stitch marker at the beg of round.
+With Double Pointed Needles U.S. 6 (4mm) and yarn A, long-tail cast on 48 sts on 1 needle, then transfer the sts to rest of the needle evenly to make a round (view pictures below).
+Insert a stitch marker at the beg of the round.